spatialnetworkslab/vue-gg/docs/concepts/transforming-data.md

 6. Needing to divide data into groups or bins, in order to create particular graphics

-Some of these operations, like 1, only require a single transformation before passing the data into `vue-gg`, while for others, like 4 or 6, might only be desirable in certain parts of the graphic- for example, when you want one part of the graphic showing a scatterplot of all data points, but another part showing just a bar chart with average values across categories.
+Some of these operations, like 1, only require a single transformation before passing the data into `vue-gg`.
+Others, like 4 or 6, might only be desirable in certain parts of the graphic – for example, when you want one part of the graphic showing a scatterplot of all data points, but another part showing just a bar chart with average values across categories.

 Transformation has already been briefly dicussed in the [data loading](./data-loading.md) documentation, but will be discussed into more detail on this page.

-# The transform prop
+## The transform prop

 Like the `data` prop, the `transform` prop is available on all [Graphic](../core/graphic.md), [Data](../core/data.md) and [Section](../core/section.md) components.
 When the